 Miis are an uncommon sight in the amiibo metagame, and the Mii Brawler is perhaps the rarest of the three types.
 The Mii Brawler’s potency is often underestimated, even by experienced amiibo trainers.
 Its infinite jab is somewhat slow, but hits multiple times and can help rack up damage in a pinch.
 Its tilts are both fast and powerful, making them great neutral options.
 The Mii Brawler also possesses a strong set of smash attacks that help it to get KOs quickly.

-The Mii Brawler is about average in terms of viability.
+The Mii Brawler is about average in terms of power and viability.
 It takes a truly experienced trainer to push a Mii Brawler amiibo to the next level.
 With patience and hard work, it’s certainly possible.

 Section 2: Recommended Equipment